 - Inability to recruit additional staff.

 - Detrimental impact on quality.

 - Insufficiency of work during the periods the employee proposes to work.

 - Planned structural changes.

-If you change your mind, you can withdraw your request at any point during the process (Citizens Advice, 2019; Gov.uk, 2019).
+If you change your mind, you can withdraw your request at any point during the process (Citizens Advice, no date; Gov.uk, no date).